Kitura/Kitura/README.md

 ### Configuring dependencies and installation

-1. Install the following system linux libraries: `sudo apt-get install libhttp-parser-dev libcurl4-openssl-dev libhiredis-dev libcurl4-gnutls-dev`
+1. Install the following system linux libraries: `sudo apt-get install libhttp-parser-dev libcurl4-openssl-dev libhiredis-dev`

 2. Install the latest [Swift compiler for Linux](https://swift.org/download/).
 Follow the instructions provided on that page.
 After installing it (i.e. uncompressing the tar file), make sure you update your PATH environment variable so that it includes the extracted tools: `export PATH=/<path to uncompress tar contents>/usr/bin:$PATH`.
 To update the PATH env variable, you can update your .bashrc file (for further information on .bashrc and .bash_profile see http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).

 3. Clone the patched libdispatch library: `git clone -b opaque-pointer git://github.com/seabaylea/swift-corelibs-libdispatch`

 4. Build and install the patched libdispatch library.
-Please note that the complete instructions for building and installing this library are found [here](https://github.com/apple/swift-corelibs-libdispatch/blob/master/INSTALL).
+Please note that the complete instructions for building and installing this library are found [here](https://github.com/seabaylea/swift-corelibs-libdispatch/blob/opaque-pointer/INSTALL).
 Though, all you need to do is just this: `cd swift-corelibs-libdispatch && sh ./autogen.sh && ./configure && make && sudo make install`

 5. Add a modulemap file for the libdispatch library to the following folder: `/usr/local/include/dispatch`.
 You can simply copy the contents of the following map module file in [module.modulemap](https://github.ibm.com/ibmswift/IncludeChanges/blob/master/include-dispatch/module.modulemap).